Daryoush1989/management-microservice/README.md

 │
 ├── README.md
 └── .gitignore
 🔒 Security Notes

-Never commit real API keys to GitHub
+Do NOT commit real API keys to GitHub

-Use environment variables + IAM roles
+Use IAM roles + environment variables

 Use Secrets Manager for production

-CORS fully handled inside Lambda responses
+CORS handled inside Lambda responses